fepegar/Merlin/README.md

 ## ⚡️ Installation

-To install Merlin, you can simply run:
+To install Merlin (Python 3.9 required), you can simply run:

 ```python
 pip install merlin-vlm